 Histoire(s) d’archives: Imagining Thinking and Writing Practices Through Intellectual Manuscripts

 The conference aims at fostering a collective reflection about methodologies and digital tools that could enable us to better perceive, beyond and through the manuscripts, the intellectual figures and their transcultural trajectories, the stories and their roots in cultural contexts, the networks and the collective practices they have been grounded in.
 Besides giving a different image of the history of ideas, such approach could also produce more intuitive narrations, enabling these materials to reach – thanks to their digital representation – a broader public and a non-scholar audience.
-The event will gather all the major actors of the network « AITIA – Archives of International Theory, an Intercultural Approach ».
+The event will gather the major actors of the network « AITIA – Archives of International Theory, an Intercultural Approach ».

 Date: December 5-6, 2024, from 9:30 a.m.